INSIGHT-Thai nursery massacre unfolded over three hours of horror | Law-Order

 But an autopsy found no trace of drugs in Panya's system on the day of the killings, on Thursday last week, police said.
 Thailand's deputy police chief, General Surachate Hakparn, told Reuters the violence resulted from "exploded emotion", pointing to his dismissal from the police and legal, money, and family troubles.

 Panya's movements that day are obscure.
-There were multiple murders in different locations and police have yet to release a comprehensive account.
-Reuters established a timeline of events through interviews with neighbors, witnesses, and an investigating officer.
+There were multiple killings in different locations and police have yet to release a comprehensive account.
+Reuters established a timeline of events through interviews with neighbours, witnesses, and an investigating officer.

-They recounted three hours of horror and slow police response.
-Phone records confirmed many details.
-Surachate acknowledged the police response had been slow and officers arrived too late to stop the killing.
-He also pointed to the law, which forbids even licensed gun owners from firing at home or in public.

 "If there had been an arrest then this might not have happened," he said.
 TROUBLING SIGNS